-It is essential that you file your claim on time or you will lose the ability to collect anything in the future.
+It is crucial that you work with a skilled Gwinnett County wrongful death attorney that can file your claim on time or you will lose the ability to collect anything in the future.

 Additionally, it is important to understand that if you accept a settlement, that is all you can possibly collect.
 If it fails to cover a great deal of what you are entitled to, it will be too late.
 Accepting an offer of settlement from an insurance company without speaking to an attorney can put you at risk of being taken advantage of.

 The compensation available to you is different between the estate claim and the wrongful death claim.

 As explained, an estate claim is the claim that the person could have brought if they had survived the accident.
 This includes medical bills from the accident before death, and in some circumstances, damages may be available for conscious pain and suffering experienced prior to death.